 14. Moss Mushroom Basket

-Amazingly creative, this one has lots of wow factor.
-DIY moss mushrooms, moss balls, willow stems, leaves, and drippy Amaranthus fill a vintage basket.
-Consider adding grapevines balls (sans moss) or twigs for additional contrast and texture.
+Amazingly creative, this one from WM Design House has lots of wow factor.
+DIY moss mushrooms, moss balls, willow stems, leaves, and drippy Amaranthus fill a vintage basket for an incredibly unique arrangement.

 15. Garden Hose Wreath

 One person’s old hoses are another’s fantastic wreath!
-Recycled garden implements get new life in this inspired design.
-Hose lengths in multiple colors secured to a wire wreath form create the foundation.
-A couple of old faucet handles attached to the bottom look like flowers, and a rusty old trowel creates weight and texture.
+Recycled garden implements get new life in this inspired design from Lora Bloomquist.
+Hose lengths in multiple colors, old faucet handles, and a rusty old trowel creates weight and texture.
 Moss and succulents tucked in between hoses soften the look and enhance the organic feel.

 It’s perfect for a garden shed and pretty enough for the front door.